Club Adventures Logo

 Day 1: Hanoi

 Xin chao!
 Welcome to Hanoi, Vietnam’s vibrant capital city.
-You’ll be met on arrival at the airport and transferred to your hotel.
-Your adventure begins with a welcome meeting at 6pm where you’ll meet your tour leader and fellow travellers.
-If you arrive early, Hanoi offers plenty of enticing experiences.
-Perhaps head to the city’s colourful old quarter and explore the charming jumble of shops and cafés, or check out the Vietnam National Fine Arts Museum, showcasing ancient through to contemporary Vietnamese art.
-This evening, join your leader and small group for a welcome dinner at a beautifully decorated restaurant resembling an old-fashioned Vietnamese house.
-Dive into the exciting world of Vietnamese cuisine as your leader introduces you to a range of classic dishes made with the freshest local ingredients.
+When you arrive, you’ll be met at the airport by a representative and transferred to your hotel.
+Your adventure begins with a welcome meeting at 6 pm tonight, where you’ll meet your trip leader and fellow travellers.
+If you arrive early, Hanoi is the perfect place to explore on foot.
+Maybe head to the city’s colourful Old Quarter or check out the Vietnam National Fine Arts Museum, showcasing ancient and contemporary Vietnamese art.
+This evening, join your leader for a welcome dinner at a beautifully decorated restaurant resembling an old-fashioned Vietnamese house.
+Dive into the world of Vietnamese cuisine as your leader introduces you to a range of classic dishes made with the freshest local ingredients.
+Thinking of arriving a few days early to explore the majestic Northern Vietnam?
+Then check out our Ninh Binh Mini Adventure (TVAN) -for an off-the-beaten path discovery of Pu Long and Ninh Binh.
+Or you can try our Hiking In Sapa (TVAG) - for a big doze of dramatic mountain landscapes, crisp fresh air and colorful hilltribes.

 Day 2: Halong Bay

-Depart Hanoi and travel to Halong Bay, one of the great natural treasures of Vietnam.
-Board your Feature Stay accommodation for the evening, a gloriously beautiful and traditionally decorated junk-style boat featuring modern conveniences.
-Set sail in total comfort as unforgettable views of scattered islands and towering limestone outcrops slowly unfold in front of you.
-Explore the bay while enjoying a pleasant seafood lunch onboard.
-Learn about the fascinating geography of the region and its importance to the Vietnamese people, visit Surprise Cave where your leader will point out interesting rock formations, and in the warmer months you can choose a swim from Ti Top Island Beach or take an optional kayaking tour.
-Sit back with a drink on the upper deck and face out to the spirit-lifting view that will be stamped on your memory of Vietnam.
+Depart Hanoi and travel to the UNESCO World Heritage site of Ha Long Bay.
+Board your Feature Stay accommodation for the evening – a beautiful and traditionally decorated junk-style boat featuring modern conveniences.
+Set sail in total comfort as views of scattered islands and towering limestone karsts slowly unfold in front of you.
+Explore the bay and sit down for a seafood lunch onboard.
+Learn about the geography of the region, visit a cave where your leader will point out interesting rock formations or a fishing village to learn about local life.
+In the afternoon you will have opportunities to swim, kayak, or simply relax on the beach.
 Soak in the stunning surroundings with a candlelit seafood dinner on deck before settling in for a night of stargazing and swapping stories.

 Day 3: Hanoi

-Start your day with a peaceful breakfast and perhaps take part in some Tai Chi on board the boat before returning to Hanoi.
-This afternoon you’ll take part in a once-in-a-lifetime experience and sit down to a soul-stirring traditional Hat Xam performance.
+Start your day with a peaceful breakfast and maybe take part in some Tai Chi on board the boat before returning to Hanoi.
+This afternoon, you’ll take part in a once-in-a-lifetime experience and sit down to a soul-stirring traditional Hat Xam performance.
 Hat Xam is an art form of Northern Vietnam dating back to the Tran Dynasty.
-Originally, this was performed by blind performers, and was enjoyed by local working-class audiences, right up until the late 1950s, when a wave of communism deemed all art forms to be corrupting influences.
-Today these performances are rare, but you and your group will be taken to a private club house and treated to an exclusive performance in one of the few places where artists still sing acoustically.
-The performance takes around 60 minutes, and includes possible interaction with guests, so be ready to get involved!
+Originally, this was performed by blind performers and was enjoyed by local working-class audiences right up until the late 1950s, when a wave of communism deemed all art forms to be corrupting influences.
+Today, these performances are rare, but you and your group will be taken to a private club house and treated to an exclusive show in one of the few places where artists still sing acoustically.
+The performance takes around 60 minutes and includes possible interaction with guests, so be ready to get involved!

 Day 4: Hoi An